The Kerala Story: Production and release

 The film was produced by Vipul Amrutlal Shah, who is also the creative director.

 It released in theatres on 5 May 2023.
 The digital streaming rights of the film were purchased by ZEE5.
-The film premiered on ZEE5 from 16 February 2024.
+The film began streaming on the platform from 16 February 2024.

 Prior to its domestic release, the film went through CBFC scrutiny and received an adults only classification following a number of requested changes.

 Premise and factual accuracy

 The teaser released on 3 November 2022, featuring the character of Fathima Ba, a Hindu Malayali nurse who had converted to Islam and joined the Islamic State, before ending up in an Afghan jail.
 She claimed to be one of 32,000 girls from Hindu and Christian communities who are missing from Kerala and have been recruited into the Islamic State after being converted to Islam.
 Sen, the director of the film, has made such claims for years.
 In 2018, he directed a documentary on what he claimed to be the involuntary mass conversion of 32,000 Hindu and Christian girls to Islam as part of an "international conspiracy" to render Kerala an Islamic state.

 While the events portrayed in the film are loosely based on the accounts of three women from Kerala, namely: Nimisha Nair, Sonia Sebastian, and Merin Jacob, who converted to Islam and traveled with their respective husbands to Afghanistan to join the Islamic State between 2016 and 2018, the claimed figures in the film are wildly inaccurate, being based on mistranslations, misquotes, and misrepresentations of unrelated statistics.
 No more than 100-200 Indians have joined the group from the entire country, with people from Kerala accounting for less than a quarter of them.
 The figures posited in the film also exceed the entire strength of the Islamic State.

 Later, in response to litigation, the film-makers removed all promotional materials, including the teaser, that had the erroneous figure.
 However, the film repeated the claims multiple times, and once raised it even higher to 50,000.
 In response to further litigation, Sen admitted to all figures in the film being inauthentic, and that the film was a "fictionalised" portrayal of real-life events.

+The British Board of Film Classification, while awarding the film an 18 rating due to its depiction of sexual violence, noted that it presented "a partial and unbalanced view of Islam which focuses on radical Islamist characters and motivations to the exclusion of more moderate and mainstream forms of the faith."